CARES Act FAQs for Employees

 Q: What are the repayment rules?

-A: Employees with 401(k) loan repayments on new or existing loans due between March 27, 2020 and December 31, 2020 can elect to delay them for one year.
-Interest (that you effectively pay back to yourself) will continue to accrue, but the term of the loan may be extended by one year.
-Delayed repayments will mean that loans will need to be reamortized, but additional governmental guidance is needed before we can communicate specifics.
+A: Employees with 401(k) loan repayments on new or existing loans that were due between March 27, 2020 and December 31, 2020 could have elected to delay them for one year.
+Interest (that you effectively pay back to yourself) continued to accrue and the term of the loan will be adjusted accordingly.

-Q: Will there be a different interest rate applied to my loan if I delay my repayments for a year?
+Q: Was a different interest rate applied to my loan if I delayed my repayments for a year?

-A: The same interest rate will continue to apply to any delayed repayments, but interest will continue to accrue during this period which may increase the total loan repayment amount.
-To help ease the financial impact, the maturity date of the loan may be extended up to one year.
+A: The same interest rate continued to apply to any delayed repayments, but interest continued to accrue during this period which may increase the total loan repayment amount.
+To help ease the financial impact, the maturity date of the loan was able to be extended for up to one year.

-Q: How long will CRDs and relaxed loans be available for?
+Q: How long were CRDs and relaxed loans available for?

-Note that these provisions are not automatically available to all 401(k) plans; your employer has to decide to adopt them.
+Note that these provisions were not automatically available to all 401(k) plans; your employer had to decide to adopt them.